 There are no foreign transaction fees, and the card comes with other travel benefits such as baggage delay insurance and trip delay and lost luggage reimbursement.

 Related article: Marriott Bonvoy Boundless Credit Card Review

-Marriott Bonvoy Brilliant™ American Express® Card (formerly the Starwood Preferred Guest Luxury Card): The annual fee is $450 (See Rates & Fees).
+Marriott Bonvoy Brilliant™ American Express® Card: The annual fee is $450 (See Rates & Fees).
 You earn six points per dollar on eligible Marriott stays, three points at U.S. restaurants and on flights booked directly with airlines, and two points on all other eligible purchases.

 Additionally, the card comes with a statement credits of $300 each year at Marriott hotels.
 Therefore, this effectively offsets the annual fee to $150.

 Related article: Marriott Bonvoy American Express Cards

 Upgrading A Paid Star Alliance Ticket